Punvireakroth/Web-Development-Progress/JAVASCRIPT-II/README.md

 ```

 this concept explained as pass-by-reference since what we’re actually passing to the function is a reference to where the variable memory is stored and changing the memory.

+# Loops

+When we wanna repeat instruction over and over again we use loops.